 Adopted Long-term Mean Monthly Flow

-Previous Updated Feasibility Study (by Technoquarry)
+In Previous Updated Feasibility Study (by Technoquarry)

 In the previous updated feasibility study (by Techno-quarry), the mean monthly flow was calculated using CAR with Mangalaghat and from regional regression analysis using the long term mean monthly flow of nearby stations: 404.7, 406.5, 428, 430, 438, and 439.7.
 The long-term mean monthly flows calculated from the catchment correlation with Myagdi Khola (404.7) were on lower side whereas the same flows calculated using regional regression analysis of reference six gauging stations were on higher side.